Insider Selling: Facebook, Inc. (NASDAQ:FB) CEO Sells 68,000 Shares of Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the firm’s stock in a transaction that occurred on Wednesday, April 7th.
-The stock was sold at an average price of $310.73, for a total transaction of $21,129,640.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the company’s stock in a transaction that occurred on Friday, April 9th.
+The shares were sold at an average price of $312.32, for a total value of $21,237,760.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

 Mark Zuckerberg also recently made the following trade(s):